rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 # Convert idw_result to an sf object
 idw_sf <- st_as_sf(idw_result)
 ```
 Now we will clip the interpolated data to the BC boundary.
-Load in the BC boundary like we did above in this tutorial and transform the CRS of the IDW results to match the CRS of the boundary.
+Load in the BC boundary as we did above in this tutorial and transform the CRS of the IDW results to match the CRS of the boundary.
 This ensures compatibility for clipping.
 ```{r IDW, echo=TRUE, eval=TRUE, warning=FALSE}
 # Load the polygon shapefile for clipping
 bc_boundary <- st_read("BC_bound.shp")